xlong88/xlong88.github.io/_posts/2015-8-23-greedy-algorithm-for-maximum-matching.md

-Note that, this proof is inspired by [matchingNotes on CS 6820 Fall 2014 at Cornell University][1]
+Note that, this proof is inspired by [1].

 [1] http://www.cs.cornell.edu/Courses/cs6820/2014fa/matchingNotes.pdf